 I began teaching in earnest over a decade ago when I taught ESL in South Korea.
 During that time and since, I've been fortunate to tutor students of all ages and in a variety of subjects.
 I received a BA in International Relations and Economics from the University of Wisconsin-Madison, and more recently completed my MBA program at the University of Southern California.
 My business school classmates and I took pride in offering group tutoring in subjects such as stats, economics, finance, etc., and I still feel ardently that the best way to fully understand a subject is to teach it!

-I have years of experience teaching algebra I & II, economics and Spanish, but also love to assist students with ACT, SAT and GMAT test prep.
+I have years of experience teaching algebra I & II, economics and Spanish, but also love to assist students with ACT, SAT, LSAT and GMAT test prep.
 One of the greatest investments you can make is in improving your college/grad school aptitude testing skills, as just a couple hours of study per week can yield enormous results in admittances and scholarships.

 On the weekend you might find me running with my dog, playing board games with my daughters, snowboarding, or just hanging out with a book.
 I love learning new languages and am working on a comedy script.